alextakahashi/SAPFioriBikes/SAPFioriBikesBlog.md

 ## Conclusion

-Maps at first glance can feel quite overwhelming!
-Maps can display an overwhelming amount of information and it is important to keep the user focus on the most relevant information.
+At first glance maps can feel quite overwhelming since they can display an extensive amount of information.
+It is important to keep the user focus on the most relevant information.
 The Map Floorplan provides the foundation for a robust map with a minimal amount of code on the developer's end.